About us

 Patient access to investigational drugs

 Today, many seriously ill cancer patients do not have satisfactory standard treatment options.
 Many patients wish to be enrolled in clinical phase I and early phase II trials to gain access to new investigational therapies.
-In the Nordic countries, however, the number of these trials are limited.
-It is important to ensure the access to new investigational therapies.
-Patient recruitment is critical to the drug development program and pharmaceutical companies often choose tertiary oncologic centres with larger patient populations for initiating such trials.
+In the Nordic countries, the number of such trials have been limited.
+It is important to ensure a continued access to new investigational therapies and the patient recruitment is critical to the drug development program.

 Nordic NECT

-The network is designed to promote patient access to new investigational drugs and access to phase I and early phase II programs in the Nordic countries.
+The network was designed to promote patient access to new investigational drugs and access to phase I and early phase II programs in the Nordic countries.

 Collaboration